obedm503/trellix-offline/README.md

 - Remote change subscription
 - Cross-tab sync
 - Schemaless but with TypeScript support
+- Store offline cache in IndexedDB

 ### Ideal features

 - Infinite queries for searching larger datasets
+- Network awareness to pause and resume sync
+- Field-level conflict resolution: Multiple updates to the same row should succeed as long as they mutate different fields.

 <details>
   <summary>Implementation details</summary>